nicolaihilton/cartiCheck/README.md

 # cartiCheck
-Program that checks if Playboi Carti has released a new album I am so smart
+Program that checks if Playboi Carti has released a new album.
+I am so smart